-Children and staff have worked together to identify a set of Rothbury Rules.
-This is a code of conduct in child-friendly terms.
-Children recognised that underlying all our rules is the wish to respect others and to be respected by others too; i.e. treat other people the way that you want to be treated yourself.
+The children and staff have worked together to identify a set of Rothbury Promises.
+This is the code of conduct in child-friendly terms.
+The children identified that underlying all of the promises is the wish to respect others and to be respected by others, ie: to treat other people the way that you want to be treated yourself.

-The Rothbury Rules are:
+The Rothbury Promises are: